Cape Conran Coastal Park Roofed Accommodation

 Is the roofed accommodation funding part of the bushfire recovery response?

-The investment into building the roofed accommodation is a separate program to the bushfire recovery response funding package.
+The new roofed accommodation is being funded partly by insurance, and partly by an investment of $3.5 million from the Victorian Governmen's Gippsland Tourism Recovery Package.
 Learn more about other bushfire recovery activities at Cape Conran Coastal Park.

 Related information